 Science is not philosophy, though you can be scientific about your philosophy and philosophical about your science!

-The idea has to be tested in an effective way otherwise it remains as nothing more than conjecture.
+The idea has to be tested effectively; otherwise, it remains as conjecture.
 The scientific method involves making observations, asking questions, and performing experiments.
-Statistics are employed, along with a bunch of other concepts like confidence intervals and standard deviations.
+Science practitioners employ statistical formulas like confidence intervals, standard deviations, and others.
 All of this is to take the particular experience and ideas of the researcher and look for a general truth.

 The information gathered from the scientific method, in turn, shapes the idea.
 The idea fleshes out and grows.